SpencerCornelia/CatchPhrase.ly/README.md

 General Guidelines

-Start an express project with all the necessary requirements Create an index (home) page
+------Start an express project with all the necessary requirements

+------Create an index (home) page

-Serve up your static assets (html, css, js) in a public directory Your '/phrases' route should return phrases as JSON Use AJAX to GET phrases
+------Serve up your static assets (html, css, js) in a public directory

+Your '/phrases' route should return phrases as JSON

+Use AJAX to GET phrases

 Render the phrases on the index page using underscore templating